 On December 6, 2019 we completed a private placement offering with select institutional investors, in which we issued and sold an aggregate of 8,749,999 shares of common stock at a price per share of \$3.02, for an aggregate purchase price of approximately \$26.4 million.
 Included in the purchase price, LPH II, an affiliate of Lee's, converted \$2.95 million of existing debt obligations on the same terms as the other select institutional investors.
-In connection with this offering, we issued Series I Warrants to purchase up to an aggregate of 4,375,002 shares of common stock at an exercise price equal to \$4.03 per share, which are exerciseable on the six-month anniversary of date of issuance and through the five-year anniversary of the date of issuance.
+In connection with this offering, we issued Series I Warrants to purchase up to an aggregate of 4,375,002 shares of common stock at an exercise price equal to \$4.03 per share, which are exercisable on the six-month anniversary of date of issuance and through the five-year anniversary of the date of issuance.
 The Series I Warrants (i) may be exercised for cash or on a cashless basis if there is no effective registration statement registering the resale of the warrant shares, (ii) may not be exercised to the extent that following such exercise, the holder would beneficially own more than 4.99% (or such other percent as designated by each holder not to exceed 19.99%) of our outstanding shares of common stock, and (iii) contain customary provisions that adjust the exercise price and the number of shares of common stock into which the Series I Warrants are exercisable in the event of a corporate transaction.
-Pursuant to the Registration Rights Agreement, we filed a Registration Statement on Form S-1 with the SEC on January 21, 2020 to register the 8,749,999 shares of common stock sold and 4,375,002 shares of common stock underlying the Series I Warrants.
+This Registration Statement on Form S-1 is registering the 8,749,999 shares of common stock sold and 4,375,002 shares of common stock underlying the Series I Warrants.